Boris Kostić: Life and chess

 During World War II, Kostić was imprisoned in a concentration camp by a Nazi SS commander (Schiller) because he declined to participate in tournaments called "Free Europa" and to glorify the Nazi regime.
 Afterwards, he played chess only in a more minor capacity.
 His final appearance was at the Zürich veterans tournament of 1962, which he won.
 Kostic was awarded the Grandmaster title by FIDE in 1950, on its inaugural list.
 He was fluent in Russian, English, Hungarian, German, Spanish and Hebrew.
 He died in Belgrade in 1963, aged 76.

 On September 23, 2020, the public company "Pošta Srbije" released a new postage stamps called: "Chess Giants of Serbia".
 In addition to Kostić, Svetozar Gligorić, Petar Trifunović, Milan Matulović and Milunka Lazarević were also given this honor.
 On that occasion, short biographies of the players depicted on these stamps were also published.
 The texts are given in Serbian and English, and their authors are: grandmaster Aleksandar Matanović and sports journalist Miroslav Nešić.

+Rating and ranking

+During his prime in the 1910s and 1920s, Kostić was one of the ten best players in the world.
+His highest Historical Chessmetrics Rating was 2706, in May 1921 while his highest ranking was world number 5.